Government gives green light for Stonehenge road tunnel

 Transport Secretary Mark Harper has granted a Development Consent Order for the project on the A303 in Wiltshire.

-Plans to construct a road tunnel near Stonehenge have been approved, the Department for Transport said.
+Plans to construct a road tunnel near Stonehenge have been approved, the Department for Transport (DfT) said.

 Transport Secretary Mark Harper has granted a Development Consent Order (DCO) for the project on the A303 in Wiltshire.